Thursday, September 21

 9 a.m.
 Boker Tov Rosh Hashanah Children’s Service (PreK – 2nd grade)

-Celebrate the New Year through worship, song and a special presentation of “Moana and Search for the Lost Shofar” at this interactive experience which is most appropriate for preschoolers and young children through grade 2 and their families.
+Celebrate the New Year through worship, song and a special presentation of “Moana and the Lost Shofar” at this interactive experience which is most appropriate for preschoolers and young children through grade 2 and their families.
 Children are then invited to participate in our childcare or High Holiday Experience for PreK-5 while their families take part in our Rosh Hashanah Morning Service.
 See our main High Holiday page for more information.

 9:30 a.m.
 Childcare (Infant – 3 years/ PreK*)